redhat-openstack/website/source/networking/neutron-with-ovs-and-vlans.html.md

 ### Configuration

-Basic Neutron configuration includes networks and subnets creation, association with routers, security group rules creation and floating IPs association.

-Post packstack installation, you'll need to create a router and set its gateway, external network and subnet + network and subnet and per tenant, and connect the subnets to the router.
+Basic Neutron post-install configuration includes networks and subnets creation, association with routers, security group rules creation and floating IPs association.
+After running packstack, you'll need to create a router and set its gateway, external network and subnet.
+Typically, you'll also create a private network and subnet for each tenant, and connect these private subnets to the router.

 #### Networks and Subnets

-Typical vlan network creation:
+Typical tenant network creation (run with tenant's credentials, or also specify --tenant-id):

-      quantum net-create net_name --provider:network_type vlan --provider:physical_network inter-vlan --provider:segmentation_id 1200
+      quantum net-create net_name

+The tenant network will be allocated a VLAN tag on "inter-vlan", as can be seen by running (with admin credentials):

+      quantum net-show net_name

 Typical subnet creation (associated with the newly-created network "net_name"):

-      quantum subnet-create netname 10.0.0.0/24 --name subnet_name
+      quantum subnet-create net_name 10.0.0.0/24 --name subnet_name

-External network creation is the same as above, with the additional "--router:external=True" parameter, for instance
+External network creation is similar to the above, with the additional "--router:external=True" and the appropriate provider network parameters.
+For instance, if the external network is VLAN 1205:

       quantum net-create ext_net --provider:network_type vlan --provider:physical_network inter-vlan --provider:segmentation_id 1205 --router:external=True

+Or if the external network is untagged:

+      quantum net-create ext_net --provider:network_type flat --provider:physical_network inter-vlan --router:external=True

 External subnet creation for instance: